Technologicat/mcpyrate/doc/quasiquotes.md

 ```

 The expression `expr` must evaluate, at run time at the use site of the
+surrounding `q`, to an *expression* AST node, an AST marker containing
+an *expression* AST node, or in certain contexts where that is valid
+in the AST, a `list` of such values.

-surrounding `q`, to an *expression* AST node.
-Typically, it is the name of a
+Typically, `expr` is the name of a variable that holds such data, but it
+doesn't have to be; any expression that evaluates to acceptable data is fine.

-variable that holds such a node, but any kind of expression is fine.
+An example of a context that accepts a `list` of expression nodes is the
+positional arguments of a function call. `q[myfunc(a[args])]` will splice
+the `list` `args` into the positional arguments of the `Call`.
+Of course,
+ast-unquoting single positional arguments such as `q[myfunc(a[arg1], a[arg2])]`
+is also fine.

 The result is an *expression* AST, replacing the invocation of `a[]`.
 Note that
 if `a[]` appears in a statement position (inside a block mode `q`), it actually